How to Make Expensive Purchases: Spending Money on Yourself (Minus the Guilt)

 In fact, it’s OK to shell out the money for a lavish dinner with friends, or that you should feel free to dole out the dough for an expensive handbag or new pair of shoes.

-You work hard, and you should feel amazing about spending money on things you love.
+You work hard, and you should feel good about spending money on things you love.
 The problem is, that can be easier said than done.
 It’s pretty normal to feel bad when buying expensive things — especially for yourself.
 Luckily, there are ways to conquer this issue.

 If you feel stressed, anxious, or guilty when making big purchases, here’s why it happens, and what you can do to spend money on yourself without any guilt.